gauravk2203/Development/README.md

+Here is an enhanced version of your `README.md` file:

+---

 # Frontend Mentor Projects

 Welcome to my **Frontend Mentor Projects** repository!
-This folder contains the solutions for various frontend challenges that I’ve completed through the [Frontend Mentor](https://www.frontendmentor.io/) platform.
-Each project focuses on improving my HTML, CSS, JavaScript, and UI/UX skills.
+This folder contains the solutions for various frontend challenges that I’ve completed through the [Frontend Mentor](https://www.frontendmentor.io).

 ## Table of Contents